 So here I am saying what I think.
-After our initial exchange of emails they then sent me instructions by way of a video on how to measure each foot, because the sandals they were sending me were made to measure.
+After our initial exchange of emails he then sent me instructions by way of a video on how to measure each foot, because the sandals they were sending me were made to measure.
 I took the measurements as instructed, using a pen and a few sheets of paper, and sent them the outlines of my feet back to them using a scanner.
-They then asked me my preferences in terms of materials used and design and 2 days later said my grounded sandals had been posted to me.
+He then asked me my preferences in terms of materials used and design and 2 days later said my grounded sandals had been posted to me.

 About a week later the grounded sandals arrived.
 Their website says “Earth Runners are minimalist ‘grounding’ footwear inspired by the world renowned long distance runners, the Tarahumara Native American Indians of Northwestern Mexico.”
 There are plenty of pictures and videos on there so I pretty much knew what to expect.